-During sulphur vulcanisation, sulphur cross links are formed between carbon atoms in different chains.
+During sulphur vulcanisation, sulphur cross-links are formed between carbon atoms in different chains.
 The links are formed between reactive sites in the carbon chain called double bonds.
 Heat is required to start the reaction between the carbon atoms and the sulphur.

-Once the crosslinks are formed, the long crumpled chains can be pulled apart, but on release of the stretching force, the sulphur links ensure they return to their original conformation.
+Once the crosslinks are formed, the long crumpled chains can be pulled apart, but on the release of the stretching force, the sulphur links ensure they return to their original conformation.

 The sulphur links can range from one sulphur atom to several depending on the amount of sulphur and other additives used.
 This number affects the properties of the product.

 Once the vulcanisation reaction has happened, the rubber product recovers almost fully after deformation.
 This is in complete contrast to plastics which melt when heated and permanently lose their shape.

 The original reaction time to form a vulcanised rubber article was about 8 hours.
-Following experimentation it was very quickly discovered that the addition of metal oxides reduced reaction time to 4 hours.
+Following experimentation, it was very quickly discovered that the addition of metal oxides reduced reaction time to 4 hours.

 In the early 20th century, organic accelerators were identified that reduced the reaction time to an economic number of minutes.

 Crosslinking is the general term for the process of forming bonds or relatively short sequences of chemical bonds to join two polymer chains together.
-In addition to reaction with sulphur, a number of methods have been developed to do this, driven by the particular needs of a given polymer and the end properties required from the cross linked polymer.
+In addition to reaction with sulphur, a number of methods have been developed to do this, driven by the particular needs of a given polymer and the end properties required from the cross-linked polymer.

 Peroxides are used for crosslinking saturated polymers where there is no reactive double bond, for example, EPDM.

 Instead of sulphur links between the polymer chains, carbon links are formed by free radical reactions following the decomposition of the peroxide.

-Improves compression set at elevated temperatures
+Improves compression set at elevated temperatures.

-Enables a sulphur free compound necessary to prevent copper corrosion
+Enables a sulphur-free compound necessary to prevent copper corrosion.

-Lower tensile and tear strength
+Lower tensile and tear strength.

-Lower abrasion resistance
+Lower abrasion resistance.

-Reduced swell resistance
+Reduced swell resistance.